 The data was compared to Studies that were carried on individual types of surgeries and their results were analyzed and incorporated into our study.
-Imad Wajeh Al-Shahwany et al 2012(11) carried out his study on appendicular surgeries while William E Fisher 2011 (16)carried out his study focusing on pancreatic surgeries.
-There were other studies that were carried out as well like Petrowsky et al 2004 (19)& Zheng Wang et al 2015(17) who focused their studies on Gastrointestinal surgeries.
-While Guilherme Godoyet et al 2011(20) focused on urological studies ,Yao cheng et al 2016 did his study in pancreatic surgeries.
+Imad Wajeh Al-Shahwany et al 2012(8) carried out his study on appendicular surgeries while William E Fisher 2011 (16)carried out his study focusing on pancreatic surgeries.
+There were other studies that were carried out as well like Petrowsky et al 2004 (16)& Zheng Wang et al 2015(14) who focused their studies on Gastrointestinal surgeries.
+While Guilherme Godoyet et al 2011(17) focused on urological studies ,Yao cheng et al 2016 did his study in pancreatic surgeries up to the study of the study of the studies o